cloud-barista/cb-tumblebug/docs/feature_guide/assets-backup-restore.md

 # Assets Backup & Restore

-CB-Tumblebug stores VM specs, OS images, and pricing data in PostgreSQL.
+CB-Tumblebug stores compute specs, OS images, and pricing data in PostgreSQL.
 Fetching this from all cloud providers takes 20–50 minutes.
 A pre-built backup reduces that to **~1 minute**.

 ## Time Comparison